-Japan was the world’s fifth-largest energy consumer in 2019, importing almost 90% of its energy needs.
-Oil, coal and LNG accounted for 85% of Japan’s primary energy mix in 2020 with renewables and nuclear contributing most of the remainder.
-Oil was the largest source of primary energy in Japan (36.4% in 2020), while coal supplied a quarter of total energy consumption making Japan the world’s third-largest coal importer behind China and India.
+Japan was the world’s fifth-largest energy consumer in 2022, importing almost 90% of its energy needs.
+Oil, coal and LNG accounted for 85% of Japan’s primary energy mix in 2021 with renewables and nuclear contributing most of the remainder.
+Oil was the largest source of primary energy in Japan (37.27% in 2021), while coal supplied a little more than a quarter of total energy consumption making Japan the world’s third-largest coal importer behind China and India.

-Natural gas, mainly used for power generation, accounted for 23.8% of total primary consumption, all imported LNG, equivalent to 20.9% of the world’s traded LNG volumes and making Japan the world’s second largest importer.
+Natural gas – mainly used for electricity generation – accounted for more than 21% of total primary consumption in 2021, all of it imported and equivalent to 20% of the world’s traded LNG volumes.
+This made Japan the world’s second largest importer (after China).

-With a commitment to be carbon neutral by 2050, the sixth edition of Japan’s Strategic Energy Plan sets electricity generation mix targets for 2030 at 20% LNG, 19% coal, 20-22% nuclear and 36-38% renewables.
+With a commitment to achieve net zero by 2050, the sixth edition of Japan’s Strategic Energy Plan, published in 2021, sets electricity generation mix targets for 2030 at 20% LNG, 19% coal, 20-22% nuclear and 36-38% renewables.
 This means more than half the energy used would be from non-fossil sources.

 Natural gas, specifically imported LNG, still has a pivotal role to play in the renewable transition.
-LNG as the lowest emission fossil fuel can help to maintain stable energy generation reducing dependence on oil and coal with renewable projects progressively developed and brought onstream.
+LNG as the lowest emission fossil fuel can help to maintain stable energy generation, reducing dependence on oil and coal while renewable projects are progressively developed and brought onstream.
 Further reducing the carbon impact of natural gas is a key part of the plan, introducing hydrogen to the feedstock for gas-fired power plants and increasing carbon neutral LNG cargoes.
-A new industry group started in 2021 to promote carbon-neutral LNG with the first cargoes already being delivered to Japanese customers.
+A new industry group started in 2021 to promote carbon-neutral LNG, with the first cargoes already being delivered to Japanese customers.